SHORT REVIEW: wii u VERSION

 These nitpick’s are minor.
 I’m hoping to paint a picture of the things that might genuinely bother you.
 Other than that, the game is supreme.

 You can approach deadly situations in the same open ended spirit as the world map.
 You can sneak, boldly attack head on or even cheat with devious powers and tricks.
 You track down taxing puzzles, where you use various powers and tools.
 You never feel deceived by the challenges, as it’s all fair.
 You partake in an entertaining array of sidequests, and you are never without something you want to do.
 Not just ticking off things on a checklist.
-The game’s chock full of character and devours your spare time.
+The game’s chock full of character and devours your spare time, even if the traditional story elements are hands off and light.

 I’ve only one personal and only true complaint of the Wii U version.
 Early in the game Link picks up a Sheikah slate, which is an in-game representation of the Wii U tablet.
 How cool is that, until you realise it does nothing.
 You can’t use it to flick through your inventory, or use it as a map.
 It’s been neutered, as you can play it on the pad, or not.
 The official line from Nintendo is “we realised that it actually works better if you can keep your focus on the TV screen”.
 You can make up your own mind on that, but my instinct screams ‘bullshit’.
 Additionally I’m happy to report that you can play on the tablet itself and in game motion controls can be disabled; although a few motion control puzzles remain and are inoffensive.